-- Baking soda, which is fantastic at getting rid of odors.
+- Baking soda, which is fantastic for getting rid of odors.
 Also great for cleaning.

 - White vinegar, which gets rid of bacteria and germs.

-- Lemon juice cuts through grease, removes stains, and smells wonderful.
+- Lemon juice cuts through grease remove stains and smell wonderful.

 - Club soda is also a great stain remover.

-- Liquid castille soap, meaning a soap that is vegetable-based, not animal-fat-based.
+- Liquid Castile soap, meaning a soap that is vegetable-based, not animal-fat-based.
 This will be your multi-purpose cleaner.

 - Olive or veggie oil to polish up furniture.

 Instead of Windex, make your own concoction, because this is as simple as it gets: Club soda with a few squeezes of lemon in a spray bottle will work wonders.
 To wipe, you can use newspapers (they’ll get the glass squeaky clean), or if you’re a digital news reader, clean cotton rags.